 Beginning with 2013, The City implemented GASB Statement No.63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, and Statement 65, Items Previously Reported as Assets and Liabilities.
 These Statements provide financial reporting guidance to standardize the presentation of deferred outflows of resources and deferred inflows of resources and their effects on a government's net position.
-They also establish accounting standards and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resource, certain items that were previously reported as assets and liabilities, and recognizes, as outflows or resources or inflows of resources, certain items that were previously reported as assets and liabilities.
+They also establish accounting standards and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resource, certain items that were previously reported as assets and liabilities.